deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 InputSplit testData = inputSplit[1];
 ```

-Because the dataset is small, we can augment generate a larger dataset from the 80 examples.
-This is done by transforming the given images with `FlipImageTransform` and `WarpImageTransform`. `FlipImageTransform` randomly flips the image according either the x-axis, y-axis, or both, and `WarpImageTransform` warps the image deterministically or randomly.
+Because the dataset is small, we will generate a larger dataset from the 80 examples.
+This data augmentation is done by transforming the given images with `FlipImageTransform` and `WarpImageTransform`. `FlipImageTransform` randomly flips the image according either the x-axis, y-axis, or both, and `WarpImageTransform` warps the image either deterministically or randomly.
 Thus, transformed images will still share the label of the original images.

 ```
 ImageTransform flipTransform1 = new FlipImageTransform(rng);